-With On-Cell Western assays, unpermeabilized cells are stained with antibodies against extracellular protein domains, so only cell surface antigens are detected.
+With OCW Assays, cells are not permeabilized because the protein targets are detected on the cell surface—not intracellularly.
+Instead, they are stained with antibodies against extracellular protein domains, so only cell surface antigens are detected.

-Miller et al. used the assay to study internalization and recycling of CB1 (cannabinoid receptor), a G protein-coupled receptor, after treatment with receptor agonists and cycloheximide.
-The antibodies used were targeted against specific extracellular or intracellular domains of CB1.
-The observed time course of receptor internalization was consistent with previous confocal microscopy studies.
+A study by Wager Miller used the OCW Assay to study the internalization and recycling of cannabinoid receptor 1 (CB1), a G protein-coupled receptor, after treatment with receptor agonists and cycloheximide.
+The antibodies were targeted against specific extracellular or intracellular domains of CB1.
+The observed time course for receptor internalization was consistent with previous confocal microscopy studies.

-See some published examples of On-Cell WesternsView publications
+See published examples of On-Cell Western AssaysView publications